kyuvverty/Simple-Text-Quest-Engine/README.txt

 This program is a simple engine for creating text quests.
 This version is outdated and will not be supported!
+At the moment, an improved version of the engine is being developed in Pygame, from scratch.

 There are 6 main files here: